mariannamiola/MUSE/README.md

 ## Documentation

-The complete set of options for the MUSE modules is available in the [MUSE manual](MUSE_Manual.pdf).

 The compilation process also generates the documentation for the available applications.
 After building MUSE, the generated documentation can be found in one of the following directories, depending on the selected output format:

 ```text